linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 28 Equity Derivatives.md

 The price of an option is a reflection of the option's intrinsic value and any additional amount above its intrinsic value.
 The premium over intrinsic value is often referred to as the time value.

 Intrinsic Value The intrinsic value of an option is its economic value if it is exercised immediately.
 If no positive economic value would result from exercising the option immediately, then the intrinsic value is zero.
 For a call option, the intrinsic value is positive if the spot price (i.e., cash market price) of the underlying is greater than the strike price.
 The intrinsic value is then the difference between the two prices.
 If the strike price of a call option is greater than or equal to the spot price of the underlying, the intrinsic value is zero.
-For example, if the strike price for a call option is  $100 and the spot price of the underlying is$ 105, the intrinsic value is $5.
-That is, an option buyer exercising the option and simultaneously selling the underlying would realize $105 from the sale of the underlying, which would be covered by acquiring the underlying from the option writer for $100, thereby netting a $5 gain.
+For example, if the strike price for a call option is  \$100 and the spot price of the underlying is\$ 105, the intrinsic value is \$5.
+That is, an option buyer exercising the option and simultaneously selling the underlying would realize \$105 from the sale of the underlying, which would be covered by acquiring the underlying from the option writer for \$100, thereby netting a \$5 gain.

 When an option has intrinsic value, it is said to be in the money (ITM).
 When the strike price of a call option exceeds the spot price of the underlying, the call option is said to be out of the money (OTM); it has no intrinsic value.
 An option for which the strike price is equal to the spot price of the underlying is said to be at the money.
 Both at-the-money and out-of-the-money options have an intrinsic value of zero because they are not profitable to exercise.
-Our call option with a strike price of $100 would be (1) in the money when the spot price of the underlying is greater than $100, (2) out of the money when the spot price of the underlying is less than $100, and (3) at the money when the spot price of the underlying is equal to $100.
+Our call option with a strike price of \$100 would be (1) in the money when the spot price of the underlying is greater than \$100, (2) out of the money when the spot price of the underlying is less than \$100, and (3) at the money when the spot price of the underlying is equal to \$100.

 For a put option, the intrinsic value is equal to the amount by which the spot price of the underlying is below the strike price.
-For example, if the strike price of a put option is $100 and the spot price of the underlying is $92, the intrinsic value is $8.
-The buyer of the put option who exercises the put option and simultaneously sells the underlying will net $8 by exercising since the underlying will be sold to the writer for $100 and purchased in the market for $92.
+For example, if the strike price of a put option is \$100 and the spot price of the underlying is \$92, the intrinsic value is \$8.
+The buyer of the put option who exercises the put option and simultaneously sells the underlying will net \$8 by exercising since the underlying will be sold to the writer for \$100 and purchased in the market for \$92.
 The intrinsic value is zero if the strike price is less than or equal to the underlying's spot price.

-For our put option with a strike price of $100, the option would be (1) in the money when the spot price of the underlying is less than $100, (2) out of the money when the spot price of the underlying exceeds $100, and (3) at the money when the spot price of the underlying is equal to $100.
+For our put option with a strike price of \$100, the option would be (1) in the money when the spot price of the underlying is less than \$100, (2) out of the money when the spot price of the underlying exceeds \$100, and (3) at the money when the spot price of the underlying is equal to \$100.

 Time Value The time value of an option is the amount by which the option price exceeds its intrinsic value.
 The option buyer hopes that, at some time prior to expiration, changes in the market price of the underlying will increase the value of the rights conveyed by the option.
 For this prospect, the option buyer is willing to pay a premium above the intrinsic value.
-For example, if the price of a call option with a strike price of $100 is $9 when the spot price of the underlying is $105, the time value of this option is $4 ($9 minus its intrinsic value of $5).
-Had the current price of the underlying been $90 instead of $105, then the time value of this option would be the entire $9 because the option has no intrinsic value.
+For example, if the price of a call option with a strike price of \$100 is \$9 when the spot price of the underlying is \$105, the time value of this option is $4 ($9 minus its intrinsic value of \$5).
+Had the current price of the underlying been \$90 instead of \$105, then the time value of this option would be the entire \$9 because the option has no intrinsic value.
 Other factors being equal, the time value of an option will increase with the amount of time remaining to expiration, since the opportunity for a favorable change in the price of the underlying is greater.

 There are two ways in which an option buyer may realize the value of a position taken in an option: the first is to exercise the option, and the second is to sell the option.
-In the first example above, since the exercise of an option will realize a gain of only  $5 and will cause the immediate loss of any time value ($ 4 in our first example), it is preferable to sell the call.
+In the first example above, since the exercise of an option will realize a gain of only  \$5 and will cause the immediate loss of any time value (\$ 4 in our first example), it is preferable to sell the call.
 In general, if an option buyer wishes to realize the value of a position, selling will be more economically beneficial than exercising.
 However, there are circumstances under which it is preferable to exercise prior to the expiration date, depending on whether the total proceeds at the expiration date would be greater by holding the option or by exercising it and reinvesting any cash proceeds received until the expiration date.

 # Factors That Influence the Option Price